 - A. The following provisions shall be in effect relating to change of name and address. - 1.
-The licensee shall submit legal evidence of name change by court record or marriage certificate within sixty (60) days. - 2.
-The licensee shall submit any change of address within 30 days of such change.
+The licensee shall submit legal evidence of name change by court record or marriage certificate within thirty (60) days in order for such change to be made on Board records.

+- 2. The licensee shall submit any change of address within 30 days of such change.
 The change of address may be submitted in writing, by fax, or electronically.
 Telephone notification will not be accepted.
 Failure to notify the Board of the above changes within the guidelines outlined above may result in Board action against the licensee pursuant to §12-33-114.5, C.R.S. - 3.
 Any notification by the Board to licensees, required or permitted, under §12-33-101 et seq., C.R.S. or the Colorado Administrative Procedures Act shall be addressed to the last address provided formally to the Board by the licensee and any such mailing shall be deemed proper service on said licensee. - B. An application for a license or authority not completed within one year of the date of the original application shall be deemed null and void.
 Such applicant shall be required to complete the entire application process again including payment of the application fee. - C. Applications that have not been completed within one year of the date of the original application will be purged and destroyed.